Peg Leg Porker

 Seasoning: Salt, pepper, and in-house blend of spices

-Description: Solid flavor and smoke comes through the entire piece of turkey.
-The skin had an extra kick of flavor to it and the meat was juicy, but just ever so slightly over done.
-Would recommend though as a nice change up to the more traditional bbq items, especially as most places don’t have turkey on their menu
+Description: Solid flavor and smoke come through the entire piece of turkey.
+The skin had an extra kick of flavor to it, and the meat was juicy, but just ever so slightly overdone.
+Would recommend though as a nice change up to the more traditional BBQ items, especially as most places don’t have turkey on their menu

 Sauces – Original